England’s Euro 2024 squad: Who’s on the plane and who will miss out?

 England take on Bosnia at St James’ Park on Monday 3 June, before playing Iceland at Wembley on Friday 7 June – and the following day Southgate will name his official 26-man squad for the European Championship in Germany.

-Southgate’s side topped their qualifying group without defeat and are one of the favourites to lift the trophy on 14 July, given their recent record in major tournaments and the outstanding form of their attacking players this season including Harry Kane, Jude Bellingham, Bukayo Saka, Cole Palmer and Phil Foden.
+Southgate’s side are one of the favourites to lift the trophy on 14 July, given their recent record in major tournaments and the outstanding form of their attacking players this season including Harry Kane, Jude Bellingham, Bukayo Saka, Cole Palmer and Phil Foden.

 Here is a closer look at who is heading to the Euros, and who might miss out.